Campuses and locations

 In addition to your on-campus work, you will complete 60 days of formal professional experience in the classroom and 5 days of Work Integrated Learning in educational settings.
 You will have the opportunity to build relationships with staff in schools.
 Upon graduation you will be ready to embark on your career with confidence.

 This degree requires students to participate in placements in NSW Department of Education or other NSW schools, service, or relevant education facility.
 During placement, students will be subject to the policies and procedures of the placement facility.
 Students must meet all the Education Placement Requirements, including a NSW Working with Children clearance.

-At the completion of your Master of Teaching (Secondary) you will be equipped with the appropriate theoretical and practical skills and knowledge to flourish as a successful primary school teacher.
+At the completion of your Master of Teaching (Secondary) you will be equipped with the appropriate theoretical and practical skills and knowledge to flourish as a successful secondary school teacher.
 You will enter the education system as a capable and professional individual with a well-developed sense of professional ethics.
 You will be eligible to apply for registration with the NSW Education Standards Authority*, essential for employment as a teacher in NSW.
 Your postgraduate qualification will also support registration as a teacher in other jurisdictions both nationally and internationally.

 *The Master of Teaching (Secondary) program has been submitted for accreditation with the NSW Education Standards Authority (NESA).

 You will be prepared to begin your career teaching students from Year 7 through to Year 12 and have the opportunity to embark on some of the following example career pathways: